Tarikul-Islam-Anik/tarikul-islam-anik/README.md

 I'm Tarikul, a dedicated and self-taught programmer with a passion for crafting exceptional apps and diving into full-stack development.
 Over the course of three years, I have honed my coding skills and successfully completed numerous projects utilizing a range of programming languages, including Python, JavaScript, Dart, and C/C++.
 My enthusiasm for learning drives me to continuously explore new technologies, consistently challenging myself to expand my skill set.
 Currently, I am looking for an opportunity to apply my knowledge and skills in a professional environment.

+Currently, I'm passionate about blockchain, machine learning, and cybersecurity.
+Committed to continuous learning and expertise in these domains.
+Always striving to stay at the cutting edge of technology.

 Let's work together to create a code powered future!

 ## Skills <img src="assets/images/Rocket.png" width="30">